vmware-archive/vr-dc-ex/README.md

 ### Detailed Oculus Rift walkthrough

 Check out [this blog post](https://www.virtualisedfruit.co.uk/vmware-vrdcex-on-oculus-rift/) which details how to get up and running with the Oculus Rift

+### Detailed Windows Mixed Reality walkthrough

+Check out [this blog post](https://www.virtualisedfruit.co.uk/vmware-vrdcex-on-hp-mixed-reality-windows-vr/) which details how to get up and running with a Windows Mixed Reality device

 ### Build